 Lynne Barrett-Lee moved from London to Wales in 1994.
 Though she initially trained as a primary school teacher when she arrived here, she also began writing in earnest, and after several years as a short story writer, had her first novel, Julia Get a Life, published in 2000, followed by Virtual Strangers in 2001.

-She is now the author of 7 novels, including Barefoot in the Dark, which was shortlisted for the Melissa Nathan Award, and has also had fiction published under the pseudonym Daisy Jordan.
-She has also written two Quick Reads titles, for emergent readers, and, most recently, has turned her hand to ghost writing.
-She co-wrote the non-fiction memoir, Never Say Die, with Melanie Davies, a welsh paraplegic, and followed that by co-writing the bestselling misery memoir, I Won’t Forgive What You Did, with Faith Scott.
-Her most recent project was to ghost the story of Giant George, who was crowned the world’s tallest dog by Guinness in February 2010.
-She is currently ghosting another non-fiction memoir and also working on a new romantic comedy.
+She is now the author of 8 novels, including Barefoot in the Dark, which was shortlisted for the Melissa Nathan Award, and has also had fiction published under the pseudonym Daisy Jordan.
+She has also written two Quick Reads titles, for emergent readers.
+In 2007, she turned her hand to ghostwriting, co-writing the non-fiction memoir, Never Say Die, with Melanie Davies, a Welsh paraplegic.
+She has since ghosted a further 24 memoirs – some bearing her name, others not – including the global best seller The Girl With No Name and the harrowing account of the murder of Bridgend teenager Rebecca Aylward, Bye Mam, I Love You.

 Lynne also writes a weekly column for the Western Mail Magazine, is a regular guest broadcaster on BBC Radio Wales.

-Getting back to the classroom – albeit to teach older students than she originally expected – has long been an ambition, both to get her out of her draughty garret for a few hours a week, and to pass on the skills she’s learned over her fifteen years as a published writer
+Getting back to the classroom – albeit to teach more mature students than she originally expected – has long been an ambition, both to get her out of her draughty garret for a few hours a week, and to pass on the skills she’s learned over her twenty years as a published author.